cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 | Bet $1  | Fold  | --  | $2  | P1 wins $1  | bf  | bp  |

 ## Solving Kuhn Poker
-We're going to solve for the GTO solution to this game using 3 methods, an analytical solution, a normal form solution, and then we will introduce game trees, which allows for solving the game using the CFR counterfactual regret algorithm, that will be detailed more in a later section.
+We're going to solve for the GTO solution to this game using 3 methods, an analytical solution, a normal form solution, and then a more efficient normal form solution.
+We will then briefly mention game trees and the CFR counterfactual regret algorithm, that will be detailed more in section 4.1.

 What's the point of solving such a simple game?
 We can learn some important poker principles even from this game, although they are most useful for beginner players.
 We can also see the limitations of these earlier solving methods and therefore why new methods were needed to solve games of even moderate size.